|

 (To be Concluded in our next.)

-It will not be expected, that they are to enter into a newspaper
+will not be expected, that they are to enter into a newspaper discussion, with

-but which they have the strongest reason to think he is not,) he must not have
+have the strongest reason to think he is not,) he must not have known to be

-known to be false.
-To prove this to be the case, the most satisfactory documents
+false.
+To prove this to be the case, the most satisfactory documents are open

 It will, probably, not be uninteresting to the public, to be